-We detected 320 customers using Black Diamond and 5 companies that churned or ended their trial.
-The most common industry is Financial Services (75%) and the most common company size is 2-10 employees (51%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 321 companies using Black Diamond and 5 companies that churned.
+The most common industry is Financial Services (76%) and the most common company size is 2-10 employees (52%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

-Source: Analysis of 100 job postings that mention Black Diamond
+Source: Analysis of job postings that mention Black Diamond (using the Bloomberry Jobs API)

 Job titles that mention Black Diamond